+A complex, rich and balanced blend from the Turkish tradition.
 Can be used for roasts, quick grills, stews or hot pots.
-Key notes are paprika, rosemary, garlic, marjoram, savory and a few more.
+Key notes are allspice, fennel, thyme, garlic, paprika and a few more.

-This French Caribbean curry mix originated from Guadeloupe, has really nothing to do with curry blends from India.
+This French Caribbean curry mix originated from Guadeloupe, and has little to do with curry blends from India.
 Very similar to Sri Lankan curry powder, it’s a versatile way to enhance many dishes that need flavor and heat.

 A herb based mix of Dill Pollen, Parsley, Onion, Garlic and green peppercorns, with mustard, lime and other spices, this goes well with steamed or foil-baked fish.

 Perfect for pork tenderloin, chops or just on a roast.
 Works great with chicken and vegetable dishes as well.
 Fennel pollen is the main seasoning in this blend and gives it a unique, light fennel taste without being too overpowering.
 Try it mixed with honey or lemon for an amazing flavor.